Shaun-Fong/LayeredBlendMasks_Demo/README.md

 ## SampleWeaponController.cs

 [SampleWeaponController](Assets/StarterAssets/ThirdPersonController/Scripts/SampleWeaponController.cs) script show how to use `Layered Blend Mask`, and the remaining scripts are almost identical to the original scripts.

+## Blender Assets

+The Extra weapon animation was made by Blender, and using `auto rig` plugin.
+You can change things if you want.